PacificBiosciences/pbampliconclustering/README.md

 Kmers can be grouped by a _minimizer_ of size `-z`.
 This is a naive implementation that labels all kmers by the first lexicographically sorted substring of length _z_.

-Kmers of frequency less than `-T` in the dataset will be removed prior to clustering.
+Kmers of frequency less than `T` or greater than `1 - T` in the dataset will be removed prior to clustering.

 ### Feature Reduction
 [PCA](https://scikit-learn.org/stable/modules/decomposition.html#principal-component-analysis-pca) or [feature agglomeration](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.FeatureAgglomeration.html#sklearn.cluster.FeatureAgglomeration) can be used to reduce the number of clustering features.
 The option `-a,--agg` sets the method, and `-c` determines the number of used components (PCA) or output features (featagg).
 Setting the number of components to 0 turns off feature reduction.